 Our blog is “Muse & Amuse”.
-The goal is three-fold: 1] We ponder the world around us (especially in our Modern Poetry blogs).
+The goal is three-fold: 1] We ponder the world around us.
 In 2017, we focused on modern poetry through song and eternal poetry by the old masters.
-2] We connect with elements of this website.
-The Grammar Monster blogs and upcoming lesson plans are specifically designed for Home School Helps.
+2] We offer grammar blogs and upcoming lesson plans specifically designed for Home School Helps.
 3] We promote books by Writers Ink authors.

 Live / Laugh / Love invites you to be more than you were before.
 Live your life, don’t just coast.
 Devotional planners, self-help motivators, and ways to improve your life are available here.

 Home School Helps (and for any other teachers who find this site) offers free lesson plans and English course content for high school students.
 Some lessons can be adapted for middle grades.
 As part of Writers Ink Books, HSH will highlight books and manuals designed for teaching students.
 The writer of HSH–M.A.
 Lee–is a thirty-year veteran of the high school English classroom, having taught all high school grades and all diploma endorsements (Honors English, Advanced Placement Literature, dual enrollment college composition courses, college preparatory (CP), technical-preparatory (TP or general), and reading skills courses.
 You can see peruse her writing here.

 Pro Writer Helps offers guidance for writers wanting to move from hobbyist to professional.
 The Writers Ink Services division of W.Ink will, for a fee, proof and edit your manuscript and develop a video trailer as part of your marketing.
 For free, we offer free information about formatting a manuscript.
 Information about writers’ guidebooks, such as Think like a Pro and the Think / Pro planner as well as Old Geeky Greeks: Ancient Techniques for Modern Writers are here.